seemantshekhar43/Befikre/README.md

 # Befikre
-Befikre is a social media.
+Befikre is a social media app.
 Many of its features are inspired from Instagram.

 Rules to contribute to this project:
 1. Only generate a pull request when you are confident enough that your contribution is a valid contribution.